glic3rinu/django-orchestra/README.md

 Overview
 --------

- * Entirely based on reusable applications, feel free to reuse what you need
+ * Based on reusable applications, feel free to reuse what you need
  * Web interface based on django.contrib.admin, enhaced with admin_tools and fluent_dashboard